MICHAEL B. GOODKIN, MD, FACC

-- Vyvanse – 30-70 mg twice per day vasoconstrictors and help with fatigue, cognitive dysfunction and orthostatic intolerance
+- Vyvanse, 30-70 mg twice per day.
+They act as vasoconstrictors and help with fatigue, cognitive dysfunction and orthostatic intolerance

 Other Treatment Options

 - IVIG.
 The current thinking is that POTS is antibody related.
 20% have an identifiable autoimmune disorder.
 Several kinds of autonomic receptor antibodies have been identified although testing is not generally of clinical value.
 Half the patients have small fiber neuropathy on skin biopsy.
-A randomized trial of intravenous immune globulin is ongoing in Dallas.
+A randomized trial of intravenous immunoglobulin is ongoing in Dallas.
 Patients can take IVIg 5 hours a day, 5 days a week, every 4 weeks.
-It’s been useful but very unwieldy.
+It’s useful but unwieldy.

 - Cranial osteopathic manipulation.
-We think about half of POTS is caused by biomechanical problems, mostly injury.
+A significant proportion of POTS may be caused by biomechanical problems, mostly injury.
 Osteopaths find the problem with their hands and have techniques to release the tissues.
 Exactly how it works is a mystery.
 About 40-45% of adults have a moderate response with occasional “miracles.”
 Children respond much better.
 If it hasn’t worked in 5- 6 visits, it won’t work.
 There is no morbidity from the treatment.
-Practitioners can be found at cranialacademy.org.
+Practitioners can be found at www.cranialacademy.org.
 Choose an osteopathic physician with at least 80% of their practice that is cranial.

 - Somatosensory therapy.
-It is a therapy done primarily by chiropractic neurologists and is referred to as functional neurology.
-Dr. Kevin Lasko in Quarryville, Pa. has raised it to a very high level.
-He believes POTS is caused by abnormal sensory processing and treats it primarily with cranial nerve stimulation using a tuning fork, vagus nerve stimulator and eye movements called saccades.
-He has had some astounding results.
+This therapy is done primarily by chiropractic neurologists and is referred to as functional neurology.
+Dr. Kevin Lasko believes POTS is caused by abnormal sensory processing and treats it primarily with cranial nerve stimulation.

 - Surgery.
 If the patient has EDS and is floundering with treatment, they may have Chiari I, tethered cord and/or craniocervical instability from ligamentous laxity in their neck causing a retroflexed odontoid process.
 Neurosurgeons Fraser Henderson in Chevy Chase, Maryland and Paolo Bolognese in Garden City, NY are the most expert in treatment of these conditions.
 Craniocervical instability is relatively unknown the POTS community, yet the vast majority of these patients have POTS.